brianlinUM/youtube-timestamps/README.md

 Vue component tests and end-to-end tests are planned.

 ## Current Progress
-See changelog.md for additional details
+See `changelog.md` for additional details, and `Plans.md` for ideas.
 - **v0.1.0**: released April 3rd, 2021.
 This version focuses on basic functionality rather than UI / Aesthetics.
 - **v0.1.1**: released April 4th, 2021.
 Fixes a content script issue.
-- **v0.2.0**: This version is in development - see Plans.md for details.
-Focuses on improving graphics / UI.
+- **v0.2.0**: released April 11th, 2021.
+Improves UI and supports custom labels for timestamps.